 If the solar pump does not activate the system can still be commissioned as detailed in these instructions, but solar preheating will not be available until the pump and controller operate.

 The purpose of controlling the water flow rate between the collectors and storage cylinder is to optimise the performance of the system.
-The optimum flow rate for the system depends on the number of collectors and the location of the installation.
+The optimum flow rate for the system depends on the number and type of collectors.